jfrog/JFrog-Cloud-Installers/Terraform/README.md

 2. You will see instances will get upgraded one by one.
 Depending on your cluster size it will take 20-30 minutes to update stack.

+### Use Artifactory as backend
+To to store state as an artifact in a given repository of Artifactory follow documentation provided at [https://www.terraform.io/docs/backends/types/artifactory.html](https://www.terraform.io/docs/backends/types/artifactory.html)